How to Get an Apartment in New York Right Out of College

 Make Smart Rules

-If you want to rent a room with others, whether they are friends or new acquaintances, make legal signed agreements amongst yourselves.
+If you want to rent a room with others, whether they are friends or new acquaintances, make legally signed agreements amongst yourselves.

-Lay down not just house rules for cleanliness, chores, noise, etc., but also ground rules for a bill and rent payment.
+Lay down house rules for cleanliness, chores, noise, etc., and ground rules for bill and rent payments.

 Make sure there is transparency in paying utilities.